-<add name="OutputCache" type=System.Web.Caching.OutputCacheModule"/>
+<add name="OutputCache" type=System.Web.Caching.OutputCacheModule"/> instrument the code before collecting data.
+Thus, you can compare the effectiveness of unmanaged and managed code in the context of the total application by comparing performance sessions.

-• Measure performance of mixed-mode applications
+Measure performance of mixed-mode applications